GENI-NSF/geni-tools/README-omni.txt

 that file, if it exists.
 Otherwise the Slice Authority is queried.

 ==== getversion ====
-Call the AM API GetVersion function at each aggregate.
+Call the AM API !GetVersion function at each aggregate.
 Get basic information about the aggregate and how to talk to it.

  * Format:  `omni.py [-a AM_URL_or_nickname] getversion`
  * Examples:
   * `omni.py getversion`
-  * GetVersion for only this aggregate:
+  * !GetVersion for only this aggregate:
         `omni.py -a http://localhost:12348 getversion`
-  * Save GetVersion information to per-aggregate files:
+   * Save !GetVersion information to per-aggregate files:
         `omni.py -o getversion`

 Aggregates queried: